Sport psychology: Motivation in sport

 The Interactional theory combines the ideas of participant/trait and situational, where the level of motivation of an individual depends on his/her traits and the situation at hand.
-For example, if an athlete might be intrinsically competitive and feels most motivated when participating in a match against many other people.
+For example, if an athlete is intrinsically competitive, they may feel most motivated when participating in a match against many other people.

 Depending on traits and situations, it can be easier for some individuals to find motivation than others.
 That being said, those who are able to find motivation more easily are not guaranteed success and athletes who struggle can adjust some things to improve their drive.
 Motivation can be facilitated by coaching or leaders, changing the environment, finding multiple reasons or motives to do something, and being realistic about what is achievable.
 High achieving athletes are more likely to be motivated to achieve success rather than being motivated to avoid failure.

 Reversal theory of motivation states that all human behavior is experienced in eight states, four sets of two.
 A motivational state from each of the four pairs is present at any time.

 Reversal theory has supporting research connecting psychological and physiological phenomena to these states.
 Purposeful reversals from a less desired, or useful, state can increase performance and endurance.
 Arousal and stress may be utilized in a unique and helpful way with the use of this theoretical framework.
 The theory has been well supported in studies on several continents and in a variety of sports.

+Image

+Visualization has recently gained attention as a popular approach to improving sport performance, the concept was first introduced in the 1970s by Galway.
+Galway says the most powerful opponent a player faces is their own mind.
+Visualization is intense imagination in the mind without any action.
+Athletes often create images in their mind about their competition.
+They imagine themselves playing well or poorly, rehearsing technical skills, analyzing mistakes, or anticipating the competition.
+Recent meta-analytic evidence indicates that imagery interventions produce overall medium improvements in sport outcomes (performance, motivational, and affective), and combining imagery with physical practice outperforms physical practice alone.